-• Hanukkah was not a scriptural feast enjoined on Israel to observe.

-• The historical essence of the festival was liberty through war and selfeffort, not the liferedeeming, intervening power of God.

-• The spirit of the festival was anti-Gentile.

-• Yeshua refused to promote a Maccabeantype rebellion against Caesar.

-• The spirit of the Temple leaders was unreceptive to a man who came as God's Son to liberate people from sin.
+- 1) Hanukkah was not a scriptural feast enjoined on Israel to observe. - 2) The historical essence of the festival was liberty through war and self-effort, not the liferedeeming, intervening power of God. - 3) The spirit of the festival was anti-Gentile. - 4) Yeshua refused to promote a Maccabean-type rebellion against Caesar. - 5) The spirit of the Temple leaders was unreceptive to a man who came as

-vision of blessing the nations (Genesis 12:3).
-He was willing to kill anyone who threatened his religion.
-Yeshua wasn't thus willing; he wanted to gather all lost sheep into the One True Faith.

-Yeshua didn't ignite a revolt against Romans who were blasphemously defiling the city of God.
+God.
 He taught his disciples to pray for their enemies and "to be merciful, just as your Father is merciful" (Luke 6:36).
 Winning an enemy to God will, alone, bring lasting peace.